 This guide focuses on the UK because, even within Europe, legislation differs considerably from country to country.
 In the UK you can buy CBD products legally as food supplements to support and promote complete wellbeing.
 Learn how to select and use different types of CBD products, from CBD drops to e-liquids.

-People are all different and there isn't a standard dose for CBD.
-Knowing the exact amount per milligram ensures you can measure and monitor how much you take to be able to figure out what is right for you.
+People are all different and there isn't a standard amount of CBD everyone takes.
+Knowing the exact amount in milligrams per millilitre (for example, 500mg in 10ml) ensures you can measure and monitor how much you take to be able to figure out what is right for you.

 Does the product claim to be organic or is it in fact certified organic?
 How pure is the CBD oil?
 Cannabis Sativa L. is considered a bio-accumulator so, in order to avoid taking a harmful cocktail of chemicals - which could include fertilisers, pesticides and heavy metals - you must find out if it is lab tested before buying.
 It is essential to find a trust-worthy manufacturer that planted organic seeds, and harvested, extracted and bottled the extract following a certified organic process.
 Simply claiming to be organic can be very different from being in fact a properly documented, certified organic producer.
 Look out for brands that can prove their organic claims (e.g. via an organic certification).
 Similarly, any good brand will provide full testing to show what exactly is in their product.
 This will include showing the absence of any pesticides and heavy metals.